CryptoCow0/MultiThreadedFreqAnalysis-java/README.md

 ## Dependencies and Setup

 Ensure that `SERIAL_RANDOM_THINGS.py` is available and executable. <br />
 JDK is required to compile and run the Java code.
-Ensure that you have JDK 8 or higher installed. < br/>
+Ensure that you have JDK 8 or higher installed.  <br />

 ## USAGE